 The Treasury, responding to consultation on the draft Financial Promotion Order, stated its intention that only communications containing a degree of incitement would amount to ‘inducements’ and that communications of purely factual information would not.
 This is provided the facts are presented in such a way that they do not also amount to an invitation or inducement.
 This was made clear both in the Treasury’s consultation document on financial promotion and during the passage

 The FCA considers that it is appropriate to apply an objective test to decide whether a communication is an invitation or an inducement.
-In the FCA's view, the essential elements of an invitation or an inducement under section 21 are that it must both have the purpose or intent of leading a person to engage in investment activity and be promotional in nature.
-So it must seek, on its face, to persuade or incite the recipient to engage in investment activity.
-The objective test
+In the FCA's view, the essential elements of an invitation or an inducement under section 21 are that it must both have the purpose or intent of leading a person to engage in investment activity or to engage in claims management activity,8 and be promotional in nature.
+So it must seek, on its face, to persuade or incite the recipient to engage

 An inducement may often be followed by an invitation or vice versa (in which case both communications will be subject to the restriction in section 21 of the Act).
-An inducement may be described as a link in a chain where the chain is intended to lead ultimately to an agreement to engage in investment activity.
-But this does not mean that all the links in the chain will be an inducement or that every inducement will be one to engage in investment activity.
-Only those that are
+An inducement may be described as a link in a chain where the chain is intended to lead ultimately to an agreement to engage in investment activity or to engage in claims management activity8.
+But this does not mean that all the links in the chain will be an inducement or that every inducement will be one to engage

 PERG 8.4.9 G to PERG 8.4.34 G apply the principles in PERG 8.4.4 G to PERG 8.4.7 G to communications made in certain circumstances.
 They do not seek to qualify those principles in any way.
 A common issue in these circumstances arises when contact details are given (for example, of a provider of investments or investment services).
 In the FCA's view, the inclusion of contact details should not in itself decide whether the item in which they appear is an inducement or, if so, is